 Simone was awarded the national Dutch VSCD Classical Music Prize in the category ‘New Generation Musicians’ in 2010, awarded by the Association of Dutch Theatres and Concert Halls to artists that have made remarkable and valuable contributions to the Dutch classical music scene.
 In 2011 Simone was invited to perform during the Queen’s Day Concert, in the presence of HRH Queen Beatrix of The Netherlands – a concert that was broadcast nationally on Dutch television.

-Simone began studying the violin at the age of 5 and moved to the UK aged 11 to study at the Yehudi Menuhin School with Professor Hu Kun and the Royal Academy of Music in London with Professor Maurice Hasson, where she graduated with first class honours and several prestigious awards.
+Simone began studying the violin at the age of 5 and moved to the UK aged 11 to study at the Yehudi Menuhin School with Professor Hu Kun.
+She continued her studies at the Royal Academy of Music in London with Professor Hu Kun and Professor Maurice Hasson, where she graduated with first class honours and several prestigious awards.
 In 2011, she was made an Associate of the RAM, an honour given to those students who have made significant and distinguished contributions to their field.

-Simone plays the “ex Braga” Stradivarius, on generous loan to her by an anonymous benefactor.
+Simone plays the "Mlynarski" Stradivarius (1718), on generous loan to her by an anonymous benefactor.